 Research and publications in cognitive networks and wireless communications

-I am currently the Professor of Telecommunications (personal chair) at Trinity College Dublin.
-There, I am a co-Principal Investigator of CTVR, and of CONNECT, two telecommunications research centres funded by the Science Foundation Ireland.
-I also hold a research position in the Bradley Department of Electrical and Computer Engineering at Virginia Tech, where I was a tenured/tenure-track faculty member from 1998 to 2014.
-My research focuses on distributed and adaptive resource management in wireless networks, and in particular cognitive radio networks and the application of game theory to wireless networks.
-I am currently a principal investigator on research projects funded by the National Science Foundation, the Science Foundation Ireland, and the European Commission under Framework Programme 7 and Horizon 2020.
-Recent research sponsors also include DARPA, the Office of Naval Research, Intel, and Microsoft Research.
+I am currently the Executive Director of the Commonwealth Cyber Initiative (CCI), and a Professor in the Bradley Department of Electrical and Computer Engineering at Virginia Tech.
+I was previously the Professor of Telecommunications (personal chair) at Trinity College Dublin.
+Until March 2020, I served as the Director of CONNECT, the telecommunications research centre funded by the Science Foundation Ireland.
+My own research focuses on distributed and adaptive resource management in wireless networks, and in particular cognitive radio networks and the application of game theory to wireless networks.
+I am currently a principal investigator on research projects funded by the Science Foundation Ireland and the European Commission under Horizon 2020.
+Recent research sponsors also include NSF, DARPA, the Office of Naval Research, Intel, and Microsoft Research.

-I am currently an IEEE Communications Society Distinguished Lecturer (2015-2016).
+I am an IEEE Communications Society Distinguished Lecturer (2015-2018).
 I am a Fellow of Trinity College Dublin, and a Fellow of the IEEE, for contributions to cognitive networking and to resource management in wireless networks.

 Contact: dasilval <at> tcd <dot> ie

 - Virginia Business, October 2019: Researcher to lead Virginia Cyber Initiative